Filimon4/AGF-Modules/README.md

 # AGF-Modules
 i just wanna learn modules(Server/Clientsd/Shared) in [AeroGameFramework](https://github.com/Sleitnick/AeroGameFramework) that intersting for me, and also i wanna remember it.
+Now i moved to [Knit](https://github.com/Sleitnick/Knit)

 For now it's finish.
 In the repository there is some examples.